trothr/blog/truth.cowboy/2018/06/kids-lives-matter.md

 Fact: the zero tolerance policy precipitated this effect (separating kids from parents).
 Some in the administration KNEW that it would happen and CONSCIOUSLY wanted to send a message.
 That's using separation as a deterrent.
 That's using children as pawns.
 THAT'S WRONG.
+ALWAYS.
+That reduces us the the level of those who use children (and adults) as human shields.

 I was not opposed to the President's zero tolerance policy.
 I was wrong.
 I favored (still do) strong border control,